 11) Lik Fine Art Venetian, The Grand Canal Shoppes, Las Vegas

 The Las Vegas Convention and Visitors Authority reported over 42.5 million visitors to the city in 2019, and even during the first pandemic year of 2020, still received over 19 million.
+And in 2021, it rebounded back to 32 million visitors.

 It is mainly through the countless tourists flowing through his beautiful high-end galleries that he has grown a strong brand that people recognize, which in turn leads many to believe that he is the originator of the oversized acrylic face mount landscape print.